garettridge/pgp/index.md

 ### Dysautonomia Implications

-Breathing reflexes are tightly integrated with autonomic balance, including in dysautonomia.
-One of the most mystifying sensations reported by ME/CFS patients is “air hunger,” an experience voice clinicians have described as a maladaptive autonomic state produced by loss of laryngeal sensory feedback<sup><a name="cite41"></a>(#ref41)</sup>.
-This sensorimotor mechanism they presume for dysautonomia is the same one responsible for Muscle Tension Dysphonia under the PGP hypothesis and some other models [cite again  https://pmc.ncbi.nlm.nih.gov/articles/PMC9559660/pdf/JSLHR-65-1867.pdf ].
+Breathing reflexes are tightly interwoven with autonomic balance and dysautonomia.
+One of the most mystifying sensations reported by ME/CFS patients is “air hunger,” an experience one voice clinician has described as a maladaptive autonomic state produced by loss of laryngeal sensory feedback; they propose this happens specifically during an occasional maintenance routine involving a large breath, whereupon the body fails to detect that the lungs are fully expanding <sup><a name="cite41"></a>(#ref41)</sup>.
+This missing sensorimotor feedback mechanism they presume for dysautonomia is the same one responsible for Muscle Tension Dysphonia under the PGP hypothesis and some other models [cite again  https://pmc.ncbi.nlm.nih.gov/articles/PMC9559660/pdf/JSLHR-65-1867.pdf ].

-This overlap is not coincidental: the larynx is innervated by the vagus nerve, the very nerve carrying most of the parasympathetic "rest and digest" fibers -- in a way, nearly half of the autonomic control system.
+This overlap between the laryngeal muscles and dysautonomia is not coincidental: the larynx is innervated by the vagus nerve, the very nerve carrying most of the parasympathetic "rest and digest" fibers -- in a way, nearly half of the autonomic control system.
 When laryngeal signals misfire, shared processing resources with autonomic reflex arcs might be destabilized with broad repercussions.

 Recent findings support this perspective.
 A 2022 study found that the most common orthostatic abnormality in ME/CFS is not POTS but hypocapnia (low CO₂)<sup><a name="cite10"></a>(#ref10)</sup>, implicating abnormal breathing reflexes at the heart of the autonomic issues.
-Gas-exchange studies confirm significant inefficiency: ME/CFS patients breathe with abnormal rhythm and reach anaerobic thresholds at much lower exertion.
-In ME/CFS these co-occur with oxygenation and metabolic issues, such as unexpected findings in the renin–angiotensin–aldosterone system (the "RAAS paradox" [cite https://www.ahajournals.org/doi/pdf/10.1161/01.CIR.0000160356.97313.5D]), which normally coordinates blood pressure and blood volume regulation via the kidneys and the brain's HPA axis.
-Abnormal sensorimotor regulation of breathing exacerbates energy depletion and contributes to blood pressure instability.
+Gas-exchange studies confirm ME/CFS patients breathe inefficiently, with abnormal rhythm, and reach anaerobic thresholds at much lower exertion.
+Furthermore, these co-occur with oxygenation and metabolic issues, such as unexpected findings (known as the "RAAS paradox" [cite https://www.ahajournals.org/doi/pdf/10.1161/01.CIR.0000160356.97313.5D]) in the renin–angiotensin–aldosterone system, which normally coordinates blood pressure and blood volume regulation via the kidneys and the brain's HPA axis.
+Abnormal sensorimotor regulation of breathing exacerbates energy depletion, and it contributes to blood pressure instability.

 Declaration 11: Dysautonomia in ME/CFS is driven by breathing reflex impairment.
 Muscle Tension Dysphonia triggers maladaptive laryngeal reflexes that overload autonomic pathways via the vagus nerve, destabilizing cardiovascular regulation and culminating in orthostatic intolerance.

 This framework resolves long-standing puzzles.
-Loss of laryngeal sensory feedback inteferes with parasympathetic autonomic signaling, while simultaneously provoking constant sympathetic alarm responses since critical airway signals are missing.
-The result is a body trapped between contradictory commands.
+Loss of laryngeal sensory feedback inteferes with parasympathetic autonomic signaling, and/or it provokes constant sympathetic alarm responses since critical airway signals are missing.
+In the worst case, a body is trapped between contradictory commands.
 Full-time triggering of laryngeal reflexes explains the co-occurrance of dysautonomia, MTD, and ME/CFS.

-The digestive system mirrors this same mechanism.
-Since the vagus nerve continues directly from the larynx to the esophagus and intestines, faulty “rest and digest” signaling provides a common conduit for ME/CFS gastrointestinal disorders, especially Irritable Bowel Syndrome (IBS)<sup><a name="cite15"></a>(#ref15)</sup>.
-IBS is one plausible effect of a misfiring parasympathetic ‘rest and digest’ signal, compounded by maladaptive alarm states and by common ME/CFS comorbidities such as viral inflammation or MCAS, which disrupt the gut barrier alongside other protective barriers (skin, blood–brain, bladder, cardiovascular).
+The digestive system is similarly vulnerable via the vagus nerve, which continues directly from the larynx to the esophagus and intestines.
+Faulty “rest and digest” signaling provides a common conduit for ME/CFS gastrointestinal disorders, especially Irritable Bowel Syndrome (IBS)<sup><a name="cite15"></a>(#ref15)</sup>.
+IBS is one plausible effect of a misfiring parasympathetic ‘rest and digest’ signal, compounded by maladaptive alarm states.
+IBS is further encouraged by common ME/CFS comorbidities such as viral inflammation or MCAS, which disrupt the gut barrier alongside other protective barriers (skin, blood–brain, bladder, and cardiovascular).

 Declaration 12: Irritable Bowel Syndrome in ME/CFS is best explained as a downstream consequence of maladaptive vagal signaling originating in the larynx, sharing its mechanism with Muscle Tension Dysphonia.
-This explains findings correlating IBS with functional dysphonia [cite].
+This explains recent findings correlating IBS with functional dysphonia<sup><a name="cite40"></a>(#ref40)</sup>.

 Emerging therapeutic observations strengthen the vocal and breathing link to dysautonomia; vocal retraining and paced-breathing interventions in other conditions (asthma, COPD) have been shown to improve heart rate variability (HRV) [cite], an established marker of autonomic balance.
 Whether similar techniques targeting laryngeal control could ameliorate dysautonomia in ME/CFS patients remains an open, testable question.